Cheer Athletics: History

-First international location in Telford, UK opened.
+First international location in Telford, United Kingdom opened.

 Teams: 24-25 Season

-Currently: 133 teams, ranging in age from 2 to adult.
+Cheer Athletics currently has 133 teams, ranging in age from 2 to adult.

 This does not include all of the teams of location in Columbus, OH, Denver, CO, Omaha, NE, Pensacola, FL, Rockwall, TX, Telford, England, as they have yet to be officially published for 23-24 Season (as of 05/28/2023).